 - resist scratches and residues.

-With a suitable bucket, your maintenance becomes simple and regular upkeep prevents unpleasant surprises.
+With a suitable bucket, your maintenance becomes simple and regular upkeep avoids unpleasant surprises.

 5. Effective ventilation, the secret to always fresh van toilets

-Stagnant air promotes the emergence of unpleasant odors.
+Stagnant air promotes the appearance of bad odors.
 Here are two simple options:

-- Passive ventilation: a small discreet grille or semi-open window ensures minimal airflow.
+- Passive ventilation: a small discreet grille or a semi-open vent permanently guarantees a minimal airflow.

 - Charcoal extractor: easy to install on an existing opening, this type of extractor effectively removes odors thanks to its activated filter.

-The ideal is a balanced system, with an intake of fresh air and an expeller to promote circulation.
+The ideal is a balanced system, with a fresh air inlet and an exhaust to promote circulation.

 6. Complete cleaning: ritualize the cleanliness of your dry toilets